 Ian was born and raised in New York City, where he lives with his wife and two sons and their family dogs, Jitterbug and Oscar.

 If you'd like to ask Ian a sex/relationship question please post it in the Good in Bed expert forum.

 To contact Ian with a media inquiry, please email him at email@example.com.

 A psychiatrist specializing in sex therapy with couples and individuals, Madeleine Castellanos, M.D. is committed to helping others learn about their own sexuality and how to achieve physical and emotional balance in their sex lives.
-In addition to being an Assistant Professor of Psychiatry at Albert Einstein College of Medicine, she has dedicated her private practice to the specialty of sex therapy and sexology for those couples and individuals wanting to address any difficulties they have in the area of sexuality, or enhance their sex life and their experience of sex.
+In her private practice she provides sex therapy for couples and individuals who want to address a sexual dysfunction, sexual difficulties, or just improve their sex lives.
+In addition to sex therapy, she provides hormone replacement and functional medicine consultations.
 She is a member of the American Association of Sexuality Educators, the Society for Sex Therapy and Research, and the International Society for the Study of Women's Sexual Health.
-For more information, please visit& ReclaimYourSexuality.com.
+For more information, please visit thesexmd.com.